maxchampoux/GDPR/README.md

 }
 ```

-> If the contact is present in you account, the API will return the contact resource, otherwise you will retrieve a null object.
+> If the contact is present in your account, the API will return the contact resource, otherwise you will retrieve a null object.
 > Save the contact ID - you will need it to complete the deletion.